 enumin the dialect file.

-The rate at which the heartbeat should be sent depends on the channel, but is nominally 1Hz.
+The rate at which the heartbeat should be sent depends on the channel, but is normally 1Hz.

-Generally it should be sent from the same thread as all other messages (to ensure that the heartbeat is only published when the thread is healthy).
+Generally it should be sent from the same thread as all other messages.
+This is in order to ensure that the heartbeat is only published when the thread is healthy.

-The library implements almost all of the expected behaviour for you.
-All you need to do is provide a secret key and initial timestamp, and (optionally) set whether or not outgoing messages should be signed, a link id, and a callback for determining which unsigned messages (if any) will be accepted.
+The Pymavlink library already implements almost all of the expected behaviour for signing messages.
+All you need to do is provide a secret key and initial timestamp, optionally specify whether or not outgoing messages should be signed, a link id, and a callback for determining which unsigned messages (if any) will be accepted.

-The way that you do this depends on whether you're using mavutil to manage the connection or using a
+The way you do this depends on whether you are using mavutil to manage the connection or using a

 MAVLink object directly.